Make-School-Courses/FEW-1.2-JavaScript-Foundations/class-05/README.md

 - money
 - firepower

-Crew, oxen, food, money, and firepower are obvious choices for gains, losses and purchases.
+Crew, oxen, food, money, and firepower are obvious choices for gains, losses, and purchases.
 But, who's to say a "friendly gold dragon" can't carry the group 50 miles (effects distance) or an "evil wizard" can't cast a time travel spell (effects the day).

 Changing the name of stats can add a lot to describe and support your narrative.
 Consider these:

 - money: Sounds pretty pedestrian
 - gold: Sounds fantasy
 - doubloons: Sounds like Pirates
-- credits: Sounds Sci Fi
+- credits: Sounds Sci-Fi

 - crew: Sounds like people
-- Pirates: Arr matey!
+- Pirates: Arr Matey!
 - soldiers: Sounds military
 - hitpoints: Sounds like you are a single adventurer

 - oxen: Sounds like, well, oxen
-- fuel: Powers vehicles and space craft
+- fuel: Powers vehicles and spacecraft
 - dilithium crystals: Were used to power ships in Star Trek
 - engines, thrusters, rockets: These power spacecraft

 - firepower: Sounds like guns and stuff
 - bullets: Sounds like guns, I like this name better than firepower.
 - swords: Sounds fantasy
-- chi: Sounds like mystical power
+- chi: Sounds like a mystical power

 - day: Sounds like time in medium scale
 - cycles, seasons, years: Sounds like time at a larger scale
 - minutes, seconds, microns: Sounds like time on a smaller scale

 - distance: In the game is a number that is labeled as miles.
-This is good and describes things in an earthly scale.
+This is good and describes things on an earthly scale.
 Consider tens, hundreds, thousands, or millions of miles.
-Or if you're trying to add some european style make it metric!
+Or if you're trying to add some European style make it metric!

-**Stretch Challenge 3**: Selling goods
+**Stretch Challenge 3**: Selling Goods

-This is more of a stretch stretch challenge.
-Currently the shop allows you only to buy items.
-If you could also sell items that would add a lot of strategy, and give the player more options.
-It's the options that makes games interesting, am I right?
+This is more of a stretch challenge.
+Currently, the shop allows you only to buy items.
+If you could also sell items that would add a lot of strategies, and give the player more options.
+It's the options that make games interesting, am I right?

-Solving this challenge will take a more work since the game doesn't support this feature currently.
+Solving this challenge will take more work since the game doesn't support this feature currently.
 To do implement this you'll need to:

 - Determine what a shop will buy and how much they will pay.
 - Create an interface that allows sales.
 Maybe this is just a displaying a list of buttons showing items the player owns and how much the shop will pay for that.
 But the interface will need to be clear which items are being sold vs which are for sale.
 - You'll need to write a function that handles the transaction.
-It will need to subtract the item from your stat, and add to your money stat.
+It will need to subtract the item from your stat and add to your money stat.
 You may also need to check if you have enough of an item to sell it before completing the transaction.